streampref/wcimport/README.md

 # Introduction

-WCImport is a tool for importation of data of soccer world cup 2014 and prepare this data for experiments with StreamPref DSMS.
+WCImport is a tool for importation of data of 2014 Soccer World Cup and prepare this data for experiments with StreamPref DSMS.

 # Data Importing